Business Deductions: New Tax Plan Explained

 Typically, net income for most small businesses goes straight through to the owners and they account for that income on their personal tax returns.
 These types of businesses are referred to as “pass-through” entities.
 This means the profit is only taxed once.

-Now, the TCJA allows for a tax break equivalent of up to 20% of that income.
+Now, the TCJA allows for a tax break equivalent of up to 20% of that income, called the Qualified Business Income deduction.
 There are limitations on the deduction once income reaches $157,500, and for businesses that are service-oriented.

 3. Interest Expenses Cap